ilmoralito/100-days-of-code/README.md

 #day 3 29-04-2020

 Today I managed to understand the basic of Api Routes.
 Next day I am planing to implementa more real world example using Api Routes

+#day4 30-04-2020

+Today i have been getting acquainted with next js dynamic api routes